FloraCanou/launchpad-tuner/README.md

 #### Register Keys

-The keys on both sides act as register keys, each bumps the corresponding *row* by a full octave, essentially doubling the range of the instrument.
+The left-hand side control keys act as register keys, each bumps the corresponding *row* by a full octave, essentially doubling the range of the instrument.

-#### Hacker Keys
+#### Tone-Shifting Keys

-**Not implemented yet.**

-This will enable the access to the low C, low Cb, high E, and high E#.
+The top and bottom control keys act as tone-shifting keys.
+Each top control key raises the corresponding *column* by a whole tone, enabling the access to the range of high E to high E#.
+Each bottom control key lowers the corresponding *column* by the same amount, enabling the access to the range of low C to low Cb.